Plasmmer/Web3Updater/README.md

 ## Powered by the amazing:
 * [jq](https://github.com/stedolan/jq) (for parsing .JSON data)
 * [IPFS](https://github.com/ipfs/go-ipfs) (for serving P2P files, running as daemon)
-* [IPFS Desktop](https://github.com/ipfs/ipfs-desktop) (for optionally being installable to leverage go-ipfs in a GUI)
 * [ENS - Ethereum Name System](https://github.com/ensdomains/ens) (for powering decentralized domains/DNS)
 * [Ethereum](https://github.com/ethereum) (for powering ENS on its smart-contract blockchain platform)
 * [ethereal](https://github.com/wealdtech/ethereal) (for being an CLI to interact with Ethereum and ENS)